Processing structured, unstructured, and semi-structured files

 The selected structured, unstructured, or semi-structured files are processed, and the document properties are displayed in the **Document Properties** pane.
 Samples from structured and semi-structured files are available in the **Sample Data** pane, providing insights into data distribution and characteristics.
 Additionally, you can also explore the file’s relationships and tags using the [Galaxy View](/pdc-use/pdc-galaxy-view.md).

-The unstructured properties displayed vary according to the type of unstructured data selected.
+The displayed unstructured properties vary based on the selected unstructured data type.